There are two

 Here the selection circle on the left hand side shows the original selection.

-When you move pixels around on the background layer, the checkerboard pattern that is left behind is an indication that the region is transparent.
-The pattern is not actually part of the image.
+When pixels are moved on a layer, the checkerboard pattern that remains is an indication that the region is transparent.
+The pattern is a visual cue and not part of the actual image.